three-ball/self-learning/greenlight-further/README.md

 }
 ```

-- At first glance this code might seem a bit complex, but at a high-level what it’s doing can be summarized very simply: when we receive a `SIGINT` or `SIGTERM` signal, we instruct our server to stop accepting any new HTTP requests, and give any in-flight requests a **‘grace period’** of 5 secondsto complete before the application isterminated.
+- At first glance this code might seem a bit complex, but at a high-level what it's doing can be summarized very simply: when we receive a `SIGINT` or `SIGTERM` signal, we instruct our server to stop accepting any new HTTP requests, and give any in-flight requests a **'grace period'** of 5 secondsto complete before the application isterminated.

 ## User Model Setup and Registration